The-Retired-Programmer/ProductDocumentation/README.md

 # JBake-NBPlugin-Documentation

-JBake-NBPlugin is NetBeans Plugin which implements a JBake Project
+JBake-NBPlugin is NetBeans Plugin which implements JBake Project support